 But it is the question of whether that is what you and your children have been working so hard for.
 Often, the advantages of homeschooling your kids are obvious, and opting for a GED may sell your children’s education short.

-For many educational institutions, educators, and regulators, holding a GED still symbolizes being a “student that couldn’t finish high school,” and that’s something you don’t want your children to experience, do you?
+For many educational institutions, educators, and regulators, holding a GED still symbolizes being a “student who couldn’t finish high school,” and that’s something you don’t want your children to experience, do you?

 On the other hand, an increasing number of colleges and universities are aware that the stigmas associated with a GED are actually a thing of the past.